Prepare Your Home for 7 Pet Personality Types

 Electronic wires and cables pose another chewable challenge to many kittens and puppies in the process of teething.
 Stow these out of range with the help of cord organizers (or use duct tape to fasten them to the wall if you absolutely must).
 BONUS TREAT: Neatening your cords will spruce up your home's appearance.

 - The Shadow

 Cats are secretive creatures who love to curl up in a snuggly hiding place.
 This can be anything from the bottom of your bedroom closet (acceptable) to a kitchen cabinet (questionable) to the cozily still-warm clothes dryer (very, very dangerous).
-Train yourself to obediently close the doors of all large appliances such as dishwashers and front-loading washing machines after use and double-check their interior before turning them on.
+Train yourself to close the doors of all large appliances, such as dishwashers and front-loading washing machines, and double-check the interior before turning them on.
 Consider installing child-safety latches for cupboards.

 - Escape Artist

 If you plan to put in a special pet door, have it lead not just to the great outdoors, but rather to a secure, long, enclosed run.

 Planning a lot of outside time for your animal?
 Make sure that your backyard is surrounded by fencing which is proof against jumpers or diggers.
 (Apparently, it's rare to find a dog that excels at both -- whew!)
 Chain link may not be the most beautiful option but it does offer the distinct advantage of being chew-proof.

 Pets often have surprisingly unpredictable tastes when it comes to what they'll try to nosh on.
 Don't think that because a previous four-footed friend turned up his or her nose at a certain food, your new guy or gal won't want to sample it.

 Be sure to bone up on the latest lists of harmful items and keep all human food, as well as garbage, compost, and recycling, out of reach or in well-sealed containers.